|The Collegiate Way: Residential Colleges & the Renewal of University Life ‹collegiateway.org›|

-Reply: The creation of one or more residential colleges on a campus does not necessarily require any changes to the curriculum at all.
+Reply: The creation of one or more residential colleges or collegiate houses on a campus does not necessarily require any changes to the curriculum at all.
 At a number of institutions, such as Harvard and Yale, the residential colleges are almost entirely social and co-curricular communities, not instructional units.
 It is certainly possible to establish curricula within residential colleges, and some institutions do this, especially with introductory courses.
 But it is not an essential component.
 My own recommendation for those establishing new residential colleges is to have no courses for the first year or two, just to get the institution in place, and then to begin a series of one-hour tutorials taught by fellows of the college on topics selected by the membership.
 A required one-hour tutorial for all freshmen that introduces them to the history of their university and to the tradition of liberal education would also be an excellent offering.
 This should not be a content-free study skills course of the “University Studies” type that is popular on many campuses, but rather a substantive introduction to the idea of liberal education.

 2. “The residential college model requires extensive new construction.”